-- 87. While Mr. Ugoletti stated in a sworn declaration in the United States District Court for the District of Columbia that "neither the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013," his deposition testimony in the CFC case contradicts that statement: "I don't know who else in FHFA or what they knew about the potential for that [i.e., that the deferred tax assets might be written back up in 2013], but . . . our accountants were monitoring this situation, they were monitoring . . . whether to revalue, they had to do it all the time, revalue or not revalue, and I do not recall knowing about that this was going to be an issue until really '13 when it became imminent that, oh, this has to happen now, and I don't know what anybody else thought about it."
-And when asked whether he knew "what Treasury thought about it," he answered, "I do not." - 88.
-In sum, by August 2012 the Agencies knew that Fannie and Freddie were poised to add tens of billions of dollars of deferred tax assets to their balance sheets and to reverse billions of dollars of loan loss reserves.
-These inevitable accounting decisions, coupled with Fannie's and Freddie's strong earnings from their day-to-day operations, meant that Fannie and Freddie would generate earnings well in excess of the Companies' dividend obligations to Treasury for the foreseeable future. - 89.
-In addition to the release of loan loss reserves and deferred tax assets valuation allowances, Fannie and Freddie also had sizeable assets in the form of claims and suits brought by FHFA as conservator relating to securities law violations and fraud in the sale of private-label securities to Fannie and Freddie between 2005 and 2007.
+- 87. In sum, by August 2012 the Agencies knew that Fannie and Freddie were poised to add tens of billions of dollars of deferred tax assets to their balance sheets and to reverse billions of dollars of loan loss reserves.
+These inevitable accounting decisions, coupled with Fannie's and Freddie's strong earnings from their day-to-day operations, meant that Fannie and Freddie would generate earnings well in excess of the Companies' dividend obligations to Treasury. - 88.
+In addition to the release of deferred tax assets valuation allowances and loan loss reserves, Fannie and Freddie also had sizeable assets in the form of claims and suits brought by FHFA as conservator relating to securities law violations and fraud in the sale of private-label securities to Fannie and Freddie between 2005 and 2007.
 In 2013 and 2014, the Companies recovered over \$18 billion from financial institutions via settlements of such claims and suits.
 The Companies, FHFA, and Treasury knew in August 2012 that the Companies would reap substantial profits from such settlements.

-FHFA and Treasury Amend the PSPAs To Expropriate Private Shareholders' Investment and Ensure Fannie and Freddie Cannot Exit Conservatorship
+FHFA and Treasury Amend the PSPAs To Expropriate the Companies' Net Worth

-- 90. On August 17, 2012, within days after the Companies had announced their return to profitability and just as it was becoming clear that they had regained the earnings power to redeem Treasury's Government Stock and exit conservatorship, the Agencies unilaterally amended the PSPAs for a third time.
+89. On August 17, 2012, within days after the Companies had announced their return to profitability and just as it was becoming clear that they had regained the earnings power to redeem Treasury's Government Stock and exit conservatorship, the Agencies unilaterally amended the PSPAs for a third time.
 At the time that this third amendment was under consideration, Fannie and Freddie were experiencing a dramatic turnaround in their profitability.
 Due to rising house prices and reductions in credit losses, in early August 2012 the Companies reported significant income for the second quarter 2012 and neither required a draw from Treasury under the PSPAs.
 What is more, the Agencies knew that Fannie and Freddie were poised to generate massive profits from the reversal of overly pessimistic accounting decisions made in the early years of the conservatorships.
-But rather than fulfilling its statutory responsibility as conservator to return the Companies to sound and solvent business operations and, ultimately, to private control, FHFA entered into the Net Worth Sweep with Treasury, which transfers all of the Companies' substantial profits to Treasury and prevents them from ever exiting government control and providing a return on private shareholders' investment. - 91.
-The timing of the Net Worth Sweep was driven by the Companies' return to profitability.
-Given that return to profitability, there was no imminent risk that Fannie and Freddie would be depleting Treasury's funding commitment-that risk likely was at its lowest point since the start of the conservatorships.
-Communications within both FHFA and Treasury in the months leading up to the Net Worth Sweep confirm that fact by indicating that the Companies' bond investors regarded Treasury's funding commitment as sufficient.
-Rather than worry over exhausting Treasury's funding commitment, the "risk" that concerned the Agencies-indeed, their expectation-was that Fannie and Freddie would recognize extraordinary profits that would allow them to begin rebuilding their capital levels and position themselves to exit conservatorship and deliver value to their private shareholders.
+But rather than fulfilling its statutory responsibility as conservator to return the Companies to sound and solvent business operations and, ultimately, to private control, FHFA entered into the Net Worth Sweep with Treasury, which expropriates all of the Companies' substantial profits and prevents them from ever exiting government control.